YunKi-H/iOS_Tutorials/Landmarks/README.md

 ```
 >> You can use a stack to return multiple views from a body property.

-## Which is the correct way to use modifier methods to configure a view?
+### Which is the correct way to use modifier methods to configure a view?
 ```swift
 Text("Hello world!")
    .font(.title)
    .foregroundColor(.purple)
 ```
 >> A modifier returns a view that applies a new behavior or visual change.
 You can chain multiple modifiers to achieve the effects you need.

+## Building Lists and Navigation